B. Hick and Sons: Diversification

-In 2000 Hick Hargreaves' products included compressors, blowers, refrigeration equipment, deaerators, vacuum ejectors and liquid ring vacuum pumps.
+In 2000, Hick Hargreaves' products included compressors, blowers, refrigeration equipment, deaerators, vacuum ejectors and liquid ring vacuum pumps.

+In 2002, new owners BOC Limited decided to wind the company's operations down and cease trading while maintaining the company to protect the Hick Hargreaves name.

 Soho Iron Works

 Between the 1840s and 1870s, the firm had its own Brass Band, "John Hick's Esq, Band," known as the Soho Iron Works Band with a uniform of "... rich full braided coat, black trousers, with two-inch gold lace down the sides and blue cap with gold band," who would play airs through the streets of Bolton.

 Gold Medal certificate awarded to Hick, Hargreaves and Co. at the International Inventions Exhibition 1885 for their Corliss engine supplementary governor & automatic barring engine. signed by the Prince of Wales and Frederick Bramwell.

 Hick Hargreaves & Co. smiths and strikers with a forman 1888.
 An anvil and crankshaft in the foreground.

 Under assembly c.1890, half of one of the two 10,000 hp engines completed for Deptford Power Station at Hick, Hargreaves and Co.
 A travelling crane and hoist above.

 Finishing the ends of a crankshaft after building; an improvised lathe for machining a large steam engine crankshaft, 1900 with a worm and wheel for turning the shaft in the centre.
 In the background on the far right is a screw cutting machine.

 Lancashire boiler 1900, painted with a protective coating, the mountings such as safety valves, stop valve, feed check valves and water level gauges, have been removed.

 Flywheel for a large textile mill engine 1900, set up to machine grooves for the rope drives simultaneously.
 The saddle with two tool posts to the front.
 The wheel is rotated by two pinions driving via the cast-in barring gear teeth in the flywheel rim.
 Temporary wedges are securing the spokes to the hub of the wheel.
 A travelling crane behind and above.